ballerina-platform/module-ballerinax-aws.s3/amazons3/Module.md

 import wso2/amazons3;
 ```

-The Amazon S3 connector can be instantiated using the accessKeyId, secretAccessKey, securityToken, region,
+The Amazon S3 connector can be instantiated using the accessKeyId, secretAccessKey, securityToken, and region
 and bucketName in the Amazon S3 client config.

 **Obtaining AWS credentials to Run the Sample**

 ## Signing Up for AWS

-1. Navigate to this link <https://aws.amazon.com/>, and then choose Create an AWS Account.
+1. Navigate to [Amazon] (#https://aws.amazon.com/), and then click **Create an AWS Account**.

-   **Note:** If you previously signed in to the AWS Management Console using AWS account root user credentials, choose Sign in to a different account.
-If you previously signed in to the console using IAM credentials, choose Sign-in using root account credentials.
-Then choose Create a new AWS account.
+   **Note:** If you previously signed in to the AWS Management Console using the root user credentials of the AWS account, click **Sign in** to use a different account.
+If you previously signed in to the console using the IAM credentials, sign-in using the credentials of the root account.
-2. Follow the online instructions - Part of the sign-up procedure involves receiving a phone call and entering a verification code using the phone keypad.
+2. Then, click **Create a new AWS account** and follow the given instructions (>**Info:** Part of the sign-up procedure involves receiving a phone call and entering a verification code using the phone keypad.
 AWS will notify you by email when your account is active and available for you to use.

-You can follow one of the below explained ways to obtain AWS credentials.
+Follow either of the methods explained below to obtain AWS credentials.

 ### Obtaining user credentials

-You can access the Amazon EC2 service using the root user credentials but these credentials allow full access to all resources in the account as you can't restrict permission for root user credentials.
-If you want to restrict certain resources and allow controlled access to AWS services then you can create IAM(Identity and Access Management) users in your AWS account.
-In that case :
+You can access the Amazon S3 service using the root user credentials.
+However, these credentials allow full access to all resources in the account as you cannot restrict permission for root user credentials.
+If you want to restrict certain resources and allow controlled access to AWS services, then you can create IAM (Identity and Access Management) users in your AWS account.
+Follow the steps below to do this.

-1. Follow the steps below to get an AWS Access Key for your AWS root account:
+###### Follow the steps below to get an AWS Access Key for your AWS root account:

-    * Go to the AWS Management Console.
+1. Log in to the AWS Management Console.
-    * Hover over your company name in the right top menu and click "My Security Credentials".
+2. Hover over your company name in the right top menu and click "My Security Credentials".
-    * Scroll to the "Access Keys" section.
+3. Scroll down to the "Access Keys" section.
-    * Click on "Create New Access Key".
+4. Click "Create New Access Key".
-    * Copy both the Access Key ID (YOUR_AMAZON_EC2_KEY) and Secret Access Key (YOUR_AMAZON_EC2_SECRET).
+5. Copy both the Access Key ID (YOUR_AMAZON_S3_KEY) and Secret Access Key (YOUR_AMAZON_S3_SECRET).

-2. Follow the steps below to get an AWS Access Key for an IAM user account:
+###### Follow the steps below to get an AWS Access Key for an IAM user account:

-    * Sign in to the AWS Management Console and open the IAM console.
+1. Sign in to the AWS Management Console and open the IAM Console.
-    * In the navigation pane, choose Users.
+2. In the navigation pane, click **Users**.
-    * Add a check mark next to the name of the desired user, and then choose User Actions from the top.
+3. Select the name of the desired user, and then click **User Actions** from the top menu.
-    * Click on Manage Access Keys.
+4. Click **Manage Access Keys**.
-    * Click on Create Access Key.
+5. Click **Create Access Key**.
-    * Click on Show User Security Credentials.
-Copy and paste the Access Key ID and Secret Access Key values, or click on Download Credentials to download the credentials in a CSV (file).
+6. Click **Show User Security Credentials**.
+7. Copy and paste the Access Key ID and Secret Access Key values or click **Download Credentials** to download the credentials as a CSV (file).

-3. Obtain the following parameters
+**Obtain the following parameters:**

-    * Access key ID.
+* Access key ID
-    * Secret access key.
+* Secret access key
-    * Desired Server region.
+* Desired server region

 ### Obtaining temporary security credentials

 An AWS Account or an IAM user can request temporary security credentials and use them to send authenticated requests to Amazon S3.

-1. You can follow this doc <https://docs.aws.amazon.com/AmazonS3/latest/dev/AuthUsingTempSessionToken.html> to try out the provided examples on how to use the AWS SDK for Java, .NET, and PHP to obtain temporary security credentials and use them to authenticate your requests to Amazon S3.
+1. Obtain temporary security credentials and use them to authenticate your requests to Amazon S3.
+For instructions, go to the  [S3 documentation] (https://docs.aws.amazon.com/AmazonS3/latest/dev/AuthUsingTempSessionToken.html) to try out the provided examples on how to use the AWS SDK for Java, .NET, and PHP.

-2. Obtain the following parameters
+2. Obtain the following parameters:
-    * Access key ID.
+    * Access key ID
-    * Secret access key.
+    * Secret access key
-    * Token.
+    * Token
-    * Desired Server region.
+    * Desired server region

 You can now enter the credentials in the Amazon S3 client config: